aws/aws-cdk-rfcs/text/0456-elasticache-l2.md

 with multiple shards.
 The documentation calls them "Redis (cluster mode enabled)".
 The main difference is that a `RedisClusterReplicationGroup` requires a `numNodeGroups` to be set to a value of 2 or higher.
-Only `RedisClusterReplicationGroup`s can have `automaticFailoverEnabled` and exposes a `configurationEndpoint`, but cannot have a `snapshottingClusterId` set.
+Only `RedisClusterReplicationGroup`s must have `automaticFailoverEnabled` enabled and exposes a `configurationEndpoint`, but cannot have a `snapshottingClusterId` set.

 ### Other constructs

-The following resources are used but will not be exposed:
+The following resources are used as L1 constructs in the L2 constructs proposed here, but will not be exposed themselves:

 - SubnetGroup: Created based on the given vpcs subnets
 - ParameterGroup: Created based on the engineVersion and whether cluster-mode is enabled